UoM-ResPlat-DevOps/unimelb-mf-clients/docs/unimelb-mf-upload.md

     --mf.auth <domain,user,password>          Mediaflux user credentials.
     --mf.token <token>                        Mediaflux secure identity token.
     --namespace <dst-namespace>               The destination asset namespace in Mediaflux.
-    --csum-check                              Files are equated if the name and size are the same.
-In addition, with this argument, you can optionally compute the CRC32 checksumk to decide if two files are the same.
+    --csum-check                              If enabled, computes the checksum from the uploaded file and compares with that computed by the server for the Mediaflux asset.
     --nb-queriers <n>                         Number of query threads.
 Defaults to 1 --nb-workers <n>                          Number of concurrent worker threads to download data.
 Defaults to 1 --nb-retries <n>                          Retry times when error occurs.
 Defaults to 0